NVIDIA/aistore/docs/etl.md

 The specification can include `wait_timeout`.
 It states how long a target should wait for a ETL container to transition into `Ready` state.
-If the timeout is exceeded, initialization of the ETL container is considered failed.
+If the timeout is exceeded, the initialization of the ETL container is considered failed.
 ```yaml
 apiVersion: v1
 kind: Pod